 Step 4: Install Your Brand New Blinds

-Before you install your new blinds, we recommend reading our how to install guide.
-It includes step-by-step instructions for every type of window covering, including mini blinds, venetian blinds and roller shades.
+Before you install your new blinds, we recommend reading our how-to-install guide.
+It includes step-by-step instructions for every type of window covering, including mini blinds, Venetian blinds, vertical blinds, cellular shades, horizontal blinds, and roller shades.
 No matter which type of shades you have, you’ll need basic supplies.
 These include a measuring tape, screws, a level and a drill.

 First, attach the brackets to the inside or outside of the window frame using your drill.
 Next, install the headrail into the brackets.
 If you have a valance, now is the time to attach it to the headrail.

 Note: Want to do it without a drill?
 Here’s a handy guide for drill-free DIY replacement.

 Those who have a wand on their blinds will need to secure it to the top of the window covering.
 Once you’re done with your installation, test the blinds to see if they work properly.
 They should move up and down smoothly, open and close with ease and feel secure within the window.
 If they seem loose, check the screws within the headrail.

 Knowing When to Fix and When to Replace Your Blinds

 As much as we'd like to believe our blinds will last forever, they do have a shelf life.
 They suffer from damage and discolouration over time; the slats bend, the cords wear away, and the material deteriorates.
 Not to mention, you may change the style of your home or office and want something more suited to the new look.

 So, how do you know when it's time to replace your blinds and when it is best to try and fix them?
 Look for these telling signs.

 Slats Have Begun To Break